 40 hours of runtime eliminates the hassle of continuous charging and long durability of LED lights mean they don’t need replacing for years, many years.

-Being energy efficient, the LED bulbs also save you a few bucks.
+Being energy efficient, the LED piano light bulbs also save you a few bucks.
 Yup, it’s expensive but they’re the expert’s choice (especially for upright pianos) and worth every penny.

 3. Regency Hill Antique Brass with Marble Piano Desk Lamp

 If you’ve got a taste for retro, this piano lamp by Regency Hill is just what you’re looking for.
 It is 12″ high and has a cylindrical base measuring 6″ wide.
 It features a 10 1/2” extension and a 9 1/2” wide shade.

 The lamp shade and arm are adjustable so you get light at the precise spots.

 Brass finish and metal construction not only provide it an antique look but also add to its durability.
 At the bottom, it has a nice black marble accent.
 Weighing in at 5.5 lbs.
 But keep in mind, it’s one the heavier models too.

 It generates 40 Watt of light using a T10 tube bulb, enough light for you get the notes bang on but the bulb itself will need regular replacing unlike the LED lights mentioned above.

 4. Cocoweb 14″ Grand Piano Lamp

 Built to last, sleek adjustable the Cocoweb 14″ LED lights stay true to the brand’s name.
 They provide a great amount of ambient light, which covers all keys of a piano.